|There’s never a shortage of beautiful scenery here in New Zealand.

-Tom, busy with “fact checking” and answering the endless questions that pop into my head as I write, my fingers fly across the keyboard, making many typos along the way which both of us review and correct.
+Tom, busy “fact-checking” and answering the endless questions that pop into my head as I write, my fingers fly across the keyboard, making many typos along the way which both of us review and correct.

 Tom can’t proofread the post until I upload it online so those of our readers who read it immediately upon upload may notice errors we attempt to quickly correct as Tom reviews each and every word.

-Its all in a matter of how differently our brains work, whether its a female or male thing or a difference in who we are as people, as thinkers.
-Most likely its a combination of both.
-Its these distinct differences that serve us well in many areas of our lives.
+It’s all in a matter of how differently our brains work, whether it’s a female or male thing or a difference in who we are as people, as thinkers.
+Most likely it’s a combination of both.
+These distinct differences serve us well in many areas of our lives.

-Had we chosen to live in one or two locations, takings trips from time to time, as is the case for many retired people, we may never have had the opportunity to clearly define these innate differences in how we process facts and events in our daily lives, especially those in our daily posts that appeal to our worldwide reader population.
+Had we chosen to live in one or two locations, taking a trip from time to time, as is the case for many retired people, we may never have had the opportunity to clearly define these innate differences in how we process facts and events in our daily lives, especially those in our daily posts that appeal to our worldwide reader population.

 Had we lived a more traditional life, we’d have looked at life in an entirely different manner which, if we didn’t know what we know now, we wouldn’t have questioned.